codding-hub/crossing-game/README.md

 This is a turtle crossing game Developed with python GUI.

-You can develop your own game and take reference from these peice of code.
+You can develop your own game and take reference from these piece of code.

 This repository will help you to better undestand the Turtle Library and its Methods().